minhyukjoo/minhyukjoo.github.io/README.md

 - A personal website showcasing various different aspects of my interests

-- Forked from Jekyll theme Grayscale and added my own touch
+- Forked from Jekyll Grayscale and added my own touch